matthewgallina/smockin/README.md

         Please note this specific feature is still in BETA and only will work with mocks served from the root context path of the mock server.

+    LIVE LOGGING (New to 1.5.4)

+        Monitor in real time all HTTP mock and proxy traffic heading in and out of the sMockin.
+        This can be done both through the UI and/or to a seperate log file kept in the .smockin config directory (under your user home).

 OVERVIEW